louislelay/Experimental-Equipment-for-Orthostatic-Exercise/README.md

 # Experimental Equipment for Orthostatic Exercise

-The Experimental Equipment for Orthostatic Exercise project, developed by the Real World Robot Informatics Lab at the University of Tokyo, is designed to aid individuals in standing up from a soft chair.
+This is the repository for the Experimental Equipment for Orthostatic Exercise project, developed by the Real World Robot Informatics Lab at the University of Tokyo.
+The goal is to create a robotic assistive system designed to aid individuals in standing up from a soft chair.

+This project is part of the research conducted by Prof. Qi An.

 ![Experimental Equipment](medias/experimental_equipment.jpg?raw=true)